 The State of Indiana measures college and career readiness by documenting whether students are prepared for postsecondary pursuits by achieving college or career credentials while still in high school.
-During the 2019-2020 school year, 100% of graduates earned a college or career credential as compared to the state average of 68.1%.
+During the 2019-2020 school year, 100% of students passed dual credit courses as compared to the state average of 68.1%.